jens-kuerten/brickworks/docs/concepts/routing.md

 **All endpoints are automatically secured by the policies set for the model or view.** This means that any access control or filtering logic you define in your model's or view's `__policies__` will be enforced for all requests to these endpoints.

-This works exactly the same for both models and views.
-For more details on defining models and views, see the [database models](database_models.md) and [view models](view_models.md) documentation.

 ### Example: Adding routes to a model or view

 ```python